ComScore

 20. Scotch Bonnets

-Characteristics: Although it looks similar, the Scotch bonnet is not to be confused with the habanero—it’s just as spicy but has a sweeter taste and distinct stout shape.
-It’s popular in Caribbean cooking and is essential to jerk seasoning and gets its name from the flat Scottish hat (called a tammie) that it resembles.
+• Characteristics of Scotch bonnets: Although it looks similar, the Scotch bonnet is not to be confused with another type of pepper, the habanero—it’s just as spicy but has a sweeter taste and distinct stout shape.
+It’s popular in Caribbean cooking—it’s essential to jerk seasoning—and gets its name from the flat Scottish hat (called a tammie) that it resembles.

 Mindstyle/Getty Images